-Diluent is injected into the breathing loop in one of two ways-either automatically through the ADV, or manually by pressing the manual addition valve on the inhalation counterlung.
+Diluent is injected into the breathing loop in one of two ways-either automatically through the ADV, or manually by pressing the manual addition valve on the BOV.

-The ADV is a demand valve and functions similarly to a standard 2nd stage.
+The ADV functionality is built into the BOV and uses a demand valve which functions similarly to a standard 2nd stage.
 If the counterlungs fully collapse when the diver inhales, the negative pressure on the ADV diaphragm will cause the valve to open and add diluent.
 This allows the diver to take a full breath even if the counterlungs are "bottomed out."
-This can be especially useful on descent where the loop volume is decreasing due to increasing pressure.
+This can be especially useful on descent where the loop volume is decreasing due to increasing water pressure.